eliyacobov1/Review-Search-Engine-Indexing-and-Querying/README.md

-# Review Sarch Eמine- Indexing and Querying
+# Review Sarch Engine- Indexing and Querying

 1. ## **General Explanation and Diagram**
 *Our index has 3 parts:*